-State aid relevant projects supported under de minimis aid scheme (full text at: https://interreg-rohu.eu/wp-content/uploads/2017/11/Ordin-MDRAPFE-nr.-6509\17.10.2017.pdf - RO version, respectively https://interreg-rohu.eu/en/calls-for-proposals/ EN unofficial translation) shall comply with all the conditions established in the de minimis scheme, with reference to the beneficiary, the kind of activity, the kind of costs, the de minimis threshold etc.
+State aid relevant projects supported under de minimis aid scheme shall comply with all the conditions established in the de minimis scheme, with reference to the beneficiary, the kind of activity, the kind of costs, the de minimis threshold etc.

-In case the de minimis option is used for an indirect aid (the aid beneficiary does not belong to the project partnership), the aid shall be awarded in full compliance with the De minimis scheme provisions and shall be regulated by the de minimis awarding contract (template will be provided by the Programme), to be signed between the beneficiary of financing and the beneficiary of de minimis aid.
+In case the de minimis option is used for an indirect aid (the aid beneficiary does not belong to the project partnership), the aid shall be awarded in full compliance with the De minimis scheme provisions and shall be regulated by the de minimis awarding contract (compulsory clauses to be included in the awarding contract are r provided by the Programme), to be signed between the beneficiary of financing and the beneficiary of de minimis aid.
 The Lead/Project beneficiary will have to check, before concluding the de minimis awarding contract, if the de minimis (final) beneficiary fulfils the eligibility criteria provided for in the De minimis scheme, including those related to de minimis threshold specified in the de minimis beneficiary's declaration.
-Further, compliance with the conditions for granting de minimis aid under the de minimis awarding contract will be subject to verification by the MA during the implementation of project and reimbursement of the expenditure.
-If deviations are found, they will be analyzed from the perspective of the irregularity and / or fraud point of view and the recovery of such state aid shall be ordered.
-In case of a transfer of aid, the signing of the de minimis aid awarding contract between the beneficiary of the de minimis aid and the Lead/Project beneficiary will be a mandatory condition for the reimbursement of the validated expenditures related to the project.
-The signing of the de minimis aid awarding contract is conditional on the de minimis aid beneficiary providing the De minimis declaration (using the template provided by the Programme).
+Further, compliance with the conditions for granting de minimis aid under the de minimis awarding contract will be subject to verification by the MA during the implementation of project and reimbursement of the expenditure. .
+In case of a transfer of aid, the signing of the state aid awarding contract between the state aid beneficiary and the non-refundable financing beneficiary will be a mandatory condition stipulated in the financing contract concluded between the beneficiary of the nonrefundable financing and the Managing Authority and is monitored during the implementation and sustainability period of the project.
+The signing of the aid awarding contract will be conditional on the de minimis aid beneficiary providing the de minimis Declaration.